 Preventive care benefits you in many ways.
 For kids, it means helping their bodies and mind develop properly.
 Your kids are able to eat better, sleep better, and perform better in school.
 By preventing cavities from forming, you can avoid serious issues such as a tooth abscess.

 Routine dental checkups help us detect a problem in its earlier stage, thereby minimizing treatment time, cost, discomfort, and time missed from work.
 Studies have shown there is a link between your oral health and whole-body health.
 Remember, your mouth is the portal to the rest of your body.

-What Can I Do at Home to Prevent Cavities and Gum Disease?
+What Can I Do at Home to Prevent Cavities and Gum Disease in Iowa?

 Brush your teeth twice daily with fluoride toothpaste, floss each day, and be sure to have regular exams and cleanings at your Des Moines dental office.
 We recommend brushing in the morning and at night and flossing at night.
 The more you brush and floss, the better; however, it is important to use proper techniques, which we can help with at your checkups.